pocomane/brewed-in-the-apocalypse/bita.md

 THIS SECTION IS IN A VERY PRELIMINARY STAGE, AND NEEDS A LOT OF TESTING.

 A master less version is being developed.
-In it there is no a single scenarist, but eir role is divided by all the player.
+In it there is no a single scenarist, but eir role is divided by all the protagonist.
 So probably a better name would be "Masterfull".

-The basic idea is that the scenarist moves are avaiable to all the players, and when the scenarist should act, the first player that pay a Scenarist Token can act as the scenarist.
-The Scenarist Token are collected every time your character make a roll (a player can have maximum 5 scenarist token).
+The basic idea is that the scenarist moves are avaiable to all the protagonists, and when the scenarist should act, the first protagonist that pay a Scenarist Token can act as the scenarist.
+The Scenarist Token are collected every time your character make a roll (a protagonist can have maximum 5 scenarist token).

 # Your World - Playbook